jpc22/jpc22.github.io/_pages/splash-page.md

   - image_path: /assets/images/site/Unity_2021-04-20_13-02-44-2.png
     alt: "placeholder image 2"
     title: "Who can benefit from Refixture?"
     excerpt: 'The idea for this project arose due to new indoor lifestyles during the COVID-19 pandemic.
 Spending time working and relaxing at home encouraged bringing in more anemities at the cost of increased space management.
-Management can be made easier with planning, but visualizing those plans becomes easy with Refixture.
-Therefore, this program helps users imagine a new shelf, chair, or excercise bike.
+Managing rooms can be helped with planning, but visualizing those plans becomes easy with Refixture.
+Therefore, Refixture helps users imagine a new shelf, chair, or excercise bike.
 For those moving into a new space, save a few different arrangements to evaluate layout options.
 For those knowledgable with Unity, the project can be modified and used freely through the GitHub repository.'
     url: "/about/"
     btn_label: "More About"
     btn_class: "btn--primary"